eendebakpt/oapackage/docs/generation.rst

 The full interface for conference designs is available in the :ref:`Interface for conference designs`.

+The main functions to extend conference and double conference designs are :meth:`~oalib.extend_conference` and :meth:`~oalib.extend_double_conference`.

-The low-level functions for generating extension columns of conference and double conference designs are :meth:`~oapackage.oalib.generateConferenceExtensions` and :meth:`~oapackage.oalib.generateDoubleConferenceExtensions`.
+The low-level functions for generating candidate extension columns of conference and double conference designs are :meth:`~oalib.generateConferenceExtensions` and :meth:`~oalib.generateDoubleConferenceExtensions`.

 Calculation of D-optimal designs